Become an Aspirant & Mountain Guide

 Minimum requirements for Mountain Guide Exam:

-Before enroll in Mountain Guide Course the Aspirant Guide should exercise and update the Log Book provided by NNMGA.
+Before enrolling in the Mountain Guide Course, the Aspirant Guide should exercise and update the Log Book provided by NNMGA.

 Guide Refreshment.

-NNMGA mountain guides must have to attain the periodic refreshment training within every three years cycle to refresh their technical skills and to adopt new techniques and regulation for Mountaineering Guiding arena.
-This is the mandatory provision for all NNMGA Mountain guides.
-Guides who do not attain the periodic refreshment training, his/her license could not be renewed.
+NNMGA mountain guides must attend this periodic refreshment training every three years to refresh their technical skills and to adopt new techniques and regulation in Mountaineering Guiding arena.
+This is the mandatory for all NNMGA Mountain guides.
+For guides who do not attend the periodic refreshment training, their license will not be renewed, unless they comply.